sakashyap/fast-lowcalrecipes/README.md

   height="540"
   frameborder="1"
 ></iframe>
 As shown in the graph above, there are many fast recipes with low preparation times that our baseline model is able to predict.
 Based on the log preparation times predicted, one can pick a recipe that falls in the lower sections or higher ones to pick a slow or fast recipe.
-The RMSE for our baseline model was approximately 1.02 for both training and testing erros.
+The RMSE for our baseline model was approximately 1.02 for both training and testing errors.
 Since there was very minute difference between the two, we can say that our model generalizes well to unseen data.

 # Final Model